dempe/blog/resources/posts/phantom-in-the-light.md

 Have you ever thought about the first two lines to "Twinkle, Twinkle, Little Star"?
 When TTLS was written in 1806, people really _didn't_ know what a star was.
 They might have guessed that they were "distant suns", but that hadn't been demonstrated in a rigorous scientific manner.
 The general public was even less clear as to what stars were.

 The same techniques that scientists used to examine the solar spectrum can be used to examine the spectra of any star. [^telescope] The element, technetium (meaning "artificial" in Greek), for example, had only ever been artificially produced on earth.
 But in 1952, astronomer Paul W. Merrill detected technetium's spectral signature in the light from a class of stars called S-type red giants.
 Merrill's observation provided key evidence for the theory that heavier elements [^iron] are produced in stars via "stellar alchemy".
 This is because the most stable isotope of technetium is technetium-97, which has a half-life of 4.21 million years.
 This might sound like a long time, but from a star's perspective, it's the blink of an eye.
 4.21 million years is far too short a time for technetium to have been present during the star's formation, meaning the star, itself, must be producing technetium (see [Technetium star](https://en.wikipedia.org/wiki/Technetium_star)).

+But technetium is not the only element forged in stars.
+Nearly every known element except for hydrogen (which was produced during the big bang) and the transuranic elements (too unstable) was at some time made in a star. [^helium-lithium] In other words, 90% of your body mass came from a star at some point.
+The other 10% of you (hydrogen) is about 13.8 billion years old, formed during the big bang.
+Carl Sagan worded it best, "We are star-stuff, the ash of stellar alchemy."

-In just 150 years, humanity went from not having a clear idea of what stars were to being able to determine their exact composition based on the principles of spectroscopy.
+In just 150 years, humanity went from not having a clear idea of what stars were to being able to determine, through spectroscopy, their exact composition.
+And from their composition we can determine their lifecycle and the processes taking place inside them.

+##

+## Conclusion

+The inspiration for this story came from Isaac Asimov's book, _Isaac Asimov's Guide to Earth and Space_ (1991).
+This is a greatly embellished account of the same story he told there.

 ## Footnotes